 Is Owning a Restaurant Right for You?

-1. They like people.
-They enjoy chatting with their customers, and have no problem listening to complaints with a sympathetic ear.
+- They like people.
+They enjoy chatting with their customers and have no problem listening to complaints with a sympathetic ear.

-4. They know how to delegate.
-As a small business owner, chances are you are good at getting things done yourself.
-You may have the attitude of "it's just quicker if I do it myself."
-This will not serve you as a restaurant owner.
-You need to be able to delegate chores and other tasks to staff.
-There is just no way that as the owner, you can do everything.
-Your time is a finite resource and needs to be spent on the most important aspects of running your business (i.e. managing staff or the kitchen, not washing floors or checking in the weekly food order).
+- They know how to delegate.
+As a small business owner, chances are you believe that it's quicker and better if you do task yourself.
+However, this is not an efficient way to run a business.
+You need to be able to delegate tasks to staff and trust that they will do them properly in a timely manner.
+It is highly unlikely that you can do everything, which may take a toll on your health and your business.
+Your time is a finite resource and needs to be spent on the most important aspects of running your business, such as managing staff or the kitchen, not washing floors or checking in the weekly food order.

 Benefits of Being a Restaurant Owner

-• Owning a restaurant is like raising a child.
+Owning a restaurant is like raising a child.
 No one will take as much interest and pride in it as you will.
-When I get compliments on my restaurant, whether it is about the food or the service, I beam.
-I love, love, love hearing how people enjoy coming to my restaurant.
-I think there are few jobs (and this is just my humble opinion) that can offer as much personal joy, as a successful business.
+When you receive compliments on your restaurant, whether it is about the food or the service, it is heart-warming to hear positive comments.
+Perhaps, there are few jobs that can offer as much personal joy, as a successful business.

-• Being you own boss is another wonderful benefit, so long as you are responsible.
-I’ve been my own boss for so long, I actually cringe at the thought of having someone tell me what to do.
-Of course, being your own boss means that all decisions, good and bad, fall on your shoulders.
+Being your own boss is another wonderful benefit, as long as you are responsible.
+Of course, being your own boss means that all decisions, good and bad, are your responsibility.

-• As a local business owner, you get to meet a lot of people.
-If your restaurant is in your hometown, you get to visit with friends and neighbors.
+As a local business owner, you meet a lot of people.
+If your restaurant is in your hometown, you visit with friends and neighbors.
 A restaurant is a community gathering spot, and that sense of community can be very rewarding.

 Drawbacks of Being a Restaurant Owner

-• Long Days and Nights- As the owner of a new restaurant you will be putting in very long days and evenings (if you are open for dinner) to make sure everything goes smoothly.
-And even when you are home, plan to be on the phone with the restaurant several times a day.
+- Long days and nights.
+As the owner of a new restaurant, you will be putting in very long days, and evenings if you are open for dinner, to make sure everything goes smoothly.
+Even when you are home, you will likely be on the phone with the restaurant several times a day.

-• Unstable Income- If business slows down, and your checkbook is in the red, guess who is first to go without a check?
-Yup, the owner.
-The person who does the most work, is the person who is often paid the least.
+- Unstable income.
+If business slows down and your checkbook is in the red, you are still paid last.
+The person who does the most work is the person who is often paid the least.
 Of course, having a nest egg saved up before you go into business can help you avoid this situation.

-• Lack of Benefits- Health insurance is a major concern for all small business owners.
-Not only will you have to buy private insurance (ouch!) you will need to figure out how you want to save for retirement and your kids’ college fund, since you won’t have an employer’s 401K anymore.
-Again, preplanning for these expenses before you go into business can help a great deal.
+- Lack of benefits.
+Health insurance is a major concern for small business owners.
+Not only will you have to buy private insurance, you will need to figure out how you want to save for retirement and perhaps your kids’ college fund.
+Again, planning for these expenses before you go into business can help avoid these problems.

-So there it is…the pros and cons of owning your own restaurant.
-Like any career, it has some great benefits, as well as some major drawbacks.
-Ultimately, knowing how to spend your time is what seperates successful restaurant owners from those who struggle.
-Delegating tasks to staff and focusing on the most important work is essential to prevent burnout.
-It’s up to you to decide if it’s the right path to take.
+Like any career, owning your own business has some great benefits, as well as some major drawbacks.
+Ultimately, knowing how to spend your time is what separates successful restaurant owners from those who struggle.
+Delegating tasks to staff and focusing on the most important work is essential to maintaining a successful business.